 Status quo “sustainability questionnaire”

 We also expect our suppliers to take active responsibility for themselves.
-For example, we require our main suppliers to put in place a certified environmental management system in accordance with ISO 14001 and/or EMAS; to date, 84% of our suppliers have documented such a system.
-As part of the EMAS and ISO 14001 environmental certification and auditing procedures at Volkswagen AG sites, the contractors and suppliers who work on plant grounds and have an environmental impact are also subject to regular audits.
+In the field of environmental protection, we require our main suppliers to put in place a certified environmental management system in accordance with ISO 14001 and/or EMAS; to date, 87% of our suppliers have documented such a system.
+As part of the EMAS and ISO 14001 environmental certification and auditing procedures at Volkswagen AG sites, the contractors and suppliers who work on the site premises and have an environmental impact are also subject to regular audits.
 In addition, we expect our suppliers to have a certified occupational health and safety management system that complies with OHSAS 18001, SA8000 and/or AA1000.

 Procurement volume-based proportion of environmental and social certification at main suppliers

 |2016 (in %)||2015 (in %)||2014 (in %)||2013 (in %)||2012 (in %)|